MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing.md

 <!-- Description-Source-ADMX -->
 This policy controls whether the print job name will be included in print event logs.

-- If you disable or do not configure this policy setting, the print job name will not be included.
+- If you disable or don't configure this policy setting, the print job name won't be included.

 - If you enable this policy setting, the print job name will be included in new log entries.

 > [!NOTE]
-> This setting does not apply to Branch Office Direct Printing jobs.
+> This setting doesn't apply to Branch Office Direct Printing jobs.
 <!-- ShowJobTitleInEventLogs-Description-End -->

 <!-- ShowJobTitleInEventLogs-Editable-Begin -->